LearningToBurn/LearningToBurn.github.io/_lessons/Plan/Permits.md

 <br />

-## Step 1: Visit [Click here](https://www.checkitsalright.nz/check-fire-season-status) For an example on Geraldine Forest
+## Step 1: Visit [Click here](https://www.checkitsalright.nz/check-fire-season-status) and follow the steps

+For an example on Geraldine Forest
 <br />
 ---
 <br />